 A Memorandum of Association is automatically generated when you register your business online and must be signed by the initial shareholders and directors indicating their agreement to create the business.
 Once this memorandum has been registered, it cannot be edited or changed.

-When you register a business in the UK, you must also assign yourself a Standard Industrial Classification of Economic Activities (SIC) code.
-You choose this code from a provided list, the goal of which is to help Companies House identify the category of business you are operating.
+As part of the company registration process in the UK, you must also assign yourself a Standard Industrial Classification of Economic Activities (SIC) code.
+You choose this code from a provided list, the goal of which is to help Companies House identified the category of business you are operating.
 SIC codes are used to classify businesses based on their industry and serve as the basis for analyzing and reporting statistical data on various industries.

 If your business is a limited company, you are required to open a business bank account.
 While partnerships and sole traders do not legally need to do so, it’s highly recommended to open a separate business account to simplify accounting processes and to keep business finances separate from personal ones.